MantasTech/World-Freedom/README.md

 ## Key Findings
 - Comprehensive exploration of global freedom trends and rankings.
-- Spotlight analysis on countries like Hong Kong, emphasizing its distinct positioning in the global rankings.
+- Spotlight analysis on countries, emphasizing its distinct positioning in the global rankings.
 - Exploratory analysis showcased the leading countries in every region.

 ## Usage